If you have a couple of over-ripe bananas, this flavorful gluten free matcha green tea banana bread is a delicious way to start your morning.

-You can find ceremonial varieties of matcha, and even culinary grade matcha.
-Ceremonial green tea means it is high quality and is appropriate for the tea ceremony.
+You can find ceremonial varieties of matcha and even culinary-grade matcha.
+Ceremonial green tea is high quality and appropriate for the tea ceremony.

 I was lucky enough to get a few big bags of Starbucks Tazo matcha green tea powder.
 You can also find matcha green tea powder via Amazon.

 (*Note, not all matcha green tea powders are gluten free.
 Check ingredients!!
 Some Trader Joe’s matcha powder is NOT gluten free!
 The Starbucks matcha green tea powder I use has a little sugar.
 If you are using pure matcha without a sweetener added, add 2 tablespoons of sugar to your recipe.
 You may also want to use less matcha powder if you are using straight culinary matcha!)